 The Hamilton District Technology Plan details the timeline and needs for upgrading and purchasing hardware and software.
 The upgrades and purchases are necessary to ensure the District is current and students in Title 1 classrooms are in technology SMART classrooms.
-Upgrades and purchases will include interactive white boards, audio enhancement, LCD projectors, scanners, document cameras, digital cameras, computer and printer upgrades.
+Upgrades and purchases will include interactive white boards, audio enhancement, LCD projectors, scanners, document cameras, digital cameras, computer and printer upgrades (including 3-D printers).
 Upgrades to school technology will allow schools to have web conferences, meetings and staff development sessions for parents and teachers and better communications with parents and the community.

-Technology software upgrades and purchases may include: Renaissance Learning Accelerated Reading and Math, STAR Reading and Math, English In A Flash, Rosetta Stone, Math In A Flash, and iReady Reading and Math, to assist students to master content.
+Technology software upgrades and purchases may include: Renaissance Learning Accelerated Reading and Math, STAR Reading and Math, English In A Flash, Rosetta Stone, Math In A Flash, and iReady Reading and Math, Reading Plus, MindPlay and Study Island, to assist students to master content.